crguezl/gh-submodule-add/README.md

   -d, --debug                                output extra debugging -p --parallel <int>                        number of concurrent  processes during the cloning stage (default: 2) -h, --help                                 display help for command
+```

 - If the organization is not explicitly specified the selection will be done interactively among the list of your organizations
 - You can set the default organization through the GITHUB_ORG environment variable
 - If no repos are specified the selection of repos will be done interactively among the repos in the org
 - Option '-s' assumes all the repos belong to the same org
 - The current folder must be the root of a git repo unless options '-n' or '-C' are used
-```

-  - You can set the default organization through the GITHUB_ORG environment variable
-  - When using the option '-s', a dot '.' refers to all the repos
-  - Option '-s' works only when all the repos belong to the same org
-  - Use of one and only one of the options '-s' or '-c'  or '-f' it is required
-  - The current folder must be the root of a git repo unless option '-n' is used

 ## Examples